GhostDuckyy/Rbx_Script/BloxFruit/ReadMe.md

 ------------
 Recently, i start rewrite blox fruit script, also source will obfuscate it after i done rewrite.

-# Freature will be added:
+Freature will be added:
-Chest farm
+Chest farm & more!
-more